nus-cs2103/old-website/contents/coding-standards-css.md

    ```
 >  This way looking for an attribute is faster.

-## Attribute Formatting<br>
+### Attribute Formatting
-- Semicolon after every attribute specification. <br>
+- Semicolon after every attribute specification.<br>
-- Space after colon. <br>
+- Space after colon.<br>
-- Drop the units for 0 values (eg: margin: 0). <br>
+- Drop the units for 0 values (eg: margin: 0).<br>
-- All attribute(s) are to be specified in individual lines. <br>
+- All attribute(s) are to be specified in individual lines.<br>
-- Attributes must have one more indentation than the selector. <br>
+- Attributes must have one more indentation than the selector.<br>
-- Indent attributes that require browser specifications so that the actual attribute being declared are in one column -- refer to [Writing Your Best Code](http://learn.shayhowe.com/html-css/writing-your-best-code/#css-coding-practices) for examples. <br>
+- Indent attributes that require browser specifications so that the actual attribute being declared are in one column -- refer to [Writing Your Best Code](http://learn.shayhowe.com/html-css/writing-your-best-code/#css-coding-practices) for examples.<br>

-## General Details
+### General Details
-Use shorthands as much as possible (eg border: 2px 0 1px 4px). <br>
+Use shorthands as much as possible (eg border: 2px 0 1px 4px).<br>
-DO NOT use `!important` specifier. <br>
+DO NOT use `!important` specifier.<br>
 ```css
    /* not recommended */
    margin: 10px 0 !important;